chemintongroup/chemintongroup.github.io/chinagreat.md

 This book provides a good way for overseas and domestic people to truly understand China.

-> Interms of geography, population, economy, and resources, China is
+> In terms of geography, population, economy, and resources, China is
 > naturally a major country with a long history and complex national
 > conditions.
 China has suffered national hardships and experienced its
 > development from poverty and backwardness to prosperity.
 Due to the